drewg13/foundryvtt-scum-and-villainy/README.md

 ## Usage
 `"Actor" - Universe (system/planet/faction trackers), ships, characters, clocks`

-`"Item" - all classes, ship types, upgrades, items, abilities, etc.`
+`"Item" - all classes, ship types, upgrades, items, abilities, planets, systems, etc.`

 - 1st thing, create a Universe sheet to track systems, planets, and factions.
 Click Update Systems and Update Planets to auto-populate the sheet with all available systems and planets.
 - If, at a later date, you add a custom system/planet to your game, click the relevant update link again to bring it onto the sheet.